Is contamination of endoscopes really a problem?

 The results of an investigation conducted by a U.S. Senate committee proves that between 2012 and the spring of 2015, endoscopes caused at least 250 life-threatening infections worldwide, including infections with the superbug carbapenem-resistant enterobacteriaceae.2

-Contamination and inadequate cleaning of endoscopes has been recognized as a major patient safety issue by the ECRI - a non-profit US organization focusing on improving patient safety.
+Contamination and inadequate cleaning of endoscopes has been recognised as a major patient safety issue by the ECRI - a non-profit US organisation focusing on improving patient safety.
 Therefore, the annual ECRI list of "Top 10 Health Technology Hazards” has included this issue continuously for the past 9 years.3

 Biofilm risk in reusable endoscopes